Government Assistance for Single Parents With No Income

 Return-To-Work

 Government back-to-work programs help single moms without pay over the long run.
-Being able to support yourself with a job is the best long-term solution.
+The best long-term solution is to be able to support yourself with a job.

 TANF